Habib-creater/stm32f411-imu-development-board/README.md

 **Copyright © 2026 Habib Ur Rehman**

-> **Note:** Third-party reference material used in the development of
+> **Note:** Third-party reference material, if present in the repository,
-> this project remains subject to its original copyright and licensing
+> remains subject to its original copyright and licensing terms and is
-> terms and is not relicensed by this repository.
+> not relicensed by this repository.

 ---